robostrike/CADauto/README.md

 V1.2
 - Create the Space + Tab hot key to feature Enter button.
 Fully encapsulating the right handed keyboard controls to as much as possible.

+V1.3
+- Added the back button with the ` button